andrewgdotcom/spelling/pronunsiation-rules.md

 zj      | -         | /ʒ/               | vizjon

 * "cc" and "kk" are rärely due to stress dùbbling; "cc" is móre often due to a prefix "ac-"
+* "s" is pronounsed as /z/ at the end of a word if it folloes a voised consonant or vowel and is not dùbbled
-* "th" can àlsó stand for /θ/ in common fórm
+* "th" can àlso stand for /θ/ in common fórm
 * in sòm acsents /ʍ/ is indistinguishable from /w/, in òthers /hw/
 * y can àlsó act as a vowel